 04 of 10

-Fettuccine alfredo was one of my favorite foods before I went vegan, so I've spent many hours trying to find a dairy-free substitute for alfredo sauce and cheese sauces.
-Although there are a few commercially available mixes, I personally think that the best vegan alfredo sauces, cheese sauces and macaroni and cheese recipes are homemade rather than store bought.
-Here are a few vegan fettuccine alfredo recipes to try:Continue to 5 of 10 below.
+Fettuccine alfredo was one of our favorite foods before we went vegan, so we've spent many hours trying to find a dairy-free substitute for Alfredo sauce and cheese sauces.
+Although there are a few commercially available mixes, we personally think that the best vegan Alfredo sauces, cheese sauces, and macaroni and cheese recipes are homemade rather than store bought.
+A few vegan fettuccine Alfredo recipes to try, include vegan fettuccine Alfredo and vegan fettuccine Alfredo with tofutti cream cheese.Continue to 5 of 10 below.

 05 of 10